Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Lee discussed some common-sense tips on the podcast that I hadn’t even considered.
 They make sense and can help you avoid some frustration.

-Keep in mind that she was actually cooking and doing real food prep during this photo session, so there’s a bit of double duty going on here.
+Keep in mind that she was cooking and doing real food prep during this photo session, so double duty is going on here.

 1: Use an iPhone or Something Small for Action Stations